 - Notify the CSUN Financial Aid & Scholarship Department if you are receiving or plan to receive financial aid at another school.
 Students who enroll at two or more schools during the same semester, including overlapping terms, or summer term are eligible to receive financial aid at only one institution for that term.
 To receive aid at another school, you must decline your aid at CSUN by submitting a Status Change Notification form.
 Exception: Board of Governors Fee Waiver (BOG) does not impact aid at CSUN.

-When you accept Direct Subsidized or Unsubsidized loans or Perkins loans, it is your responsibility to:
+When you accept Direct Subsidized or Unsubsidized loans, it is your responsibility to:

 - Complete loan entrance counseling (LEC) and sign an electronic Master Promissory Note (MPN).

-- Complete loan exit counseling for Direct and Perkins loans before you graduate, transfer, drop below half-time enrollment or withdraw from CSUN.
+- Complete loan exit counseling for Direct loans before you graduate, transfer, drop below half-time enrollment or withdraw from CSUN.

 - Notify your lender or loan servicer whenever your address, phone number, email or name changes.